Saint Brendan's Island

-Saint Brendan's Island, also known as Saint Brendan's Isle, is a phantom island or mythical island, supposedly situated in the North Atlantic somewhere west of Northern Africa.
+Saint Brendan's Island, also known as Saint Brendan's Isle or San Borondon, is a phantom island or mythical island, supposedly situated in the North Atlantic somewhere west of Northern Africa.
 It is named after Saint Brendan of Clonfert.
 He and his followers are said to have discovered it while travelling across the ocean and evangelising its islands.
 It appeared on numerous maps in Christopher Columbus's time, most notably Martin Behaim's Erdapfel of 1492.
 It is known as La isla de San Borondón and isla de Samborombón in Spanish.

 The first mention of the island was in the Latin text Navigatio Sancti Brendani Abbatis ("Voyage of Saint Brendan the Abbot") of the ninth century, which inserted the island into Irish and European folklore.

 History

-Middle Ages

-This island is named after Saint Brendan, who claimed to have landed on it in AD 512 with 14 monks, with whom he celebrated a Mass.
-The monastic party reported its stay as 15 days, while the ships that expected their return complained that they had to wait a year, during which period the island remained concealed behind a thick curtain of mist.
+The legend relates a journey to the Isle of the Blessed as described in the Navigatio Sancti Brendani Abbatis (Voyage of Saint Brendan the Abbot) of the ninth century.
+Many versions exist that narrate how he set out on the Atlantic Ocean with sixteen monks (although other versions record fourteen monks and three unbelievers who joined in the last minute) to search for the Garden of Eden.
+One of these companions is said to have been Malo.
+The voyage is dated to AD 512–530, before his travel to the island of Great Britain.
+On his trip, Brendan is supposed to have seen Saint Brendan's Island, a blessed island covered with vegetation.
+He also encountered a sea monster, an adventure he shared with his contemporary Columcille.
+The most commonly illustrated adventure is his landing on an island which turned out to be a giant sea monster named "Jasconius".
+Because of its size, Brendan and his fellow voyagers mistake it for an island and land to make camp.
+They celebrate Easter on the sleeping giant's back, but awaken it when they light their campfire.
+They race to their ship, and Brendan explains that the moving island is really Jasconius, who labors unsuccessfully to put its tail in its mouth.